yokosogithub/GeoGit/doc/manual/source/updating.rst

 - ``ycoord: 10``
 - ``name: point.1``

 The feature that was already in the tree has been changed to adapt to the feature type of the newly imported feature.
-That feature type is now the defautl feature type of the tree.
+That feature type is now the default feature type of the tree.

 When importing from a database, if the "--all" option is selected and a destination path is supplied, the ``--add`` option is automatically added.
 Otherwise, importing each table would overwrite the features imported previously, and only features from the last table would appear on the selected path after importing.
 The ``--alter`` and ``--add`` options cannot be used simultaneously